 Airbnb allows you to interact more with the locals.
 This is a huge advantage of Airbnb because hotels don’t give this option.
 If you’re searching for a more immersive experience during your travel, talking to your host can be very helpful.
-There’s no better way to have nice local tips of the best things around than to ask someone that actually knows the area.
+There’s no better way to have nice local tips on the best things around than to ask someone who knows the area.
 And maybe you can even make a new friend.
 Of course, not all hosts will be willing to talk to you, but if you get the chance to find one like that, make sure you grab it.

 Airbnb lets you experience authentic Japanese living.
 If you truly want to experience how the Japanese live, Airbnb is the way to go.
 I believe that no hotel will give you a true sense of Japanese living, not even the most Japanese of them.
-To have a glimpse of the Japanese living, you have to rent a Japanese house.
-And the best part is that you can experience both traditional or modern Japanese living depending on the area you chose.
+To have a glimpse of Japanese living, you have to rent a Japanese house.
+And the best part is that you can experience both traditional or modern Japanese living depending on the area you choose.

 Airbnb usually has some useful extras.
-It’s not uncommon to find Airbnb with laundry facilities for example.
-This can be very handy to avoid the incomprehensible coin-operated laundry services in Japan and the host usually gives you information on how to use the equipment in the house.
-I also saw some Airbnb that provide you a pocket Wi-Fi during your stay which can save you some money, otherwise you will likely have to rent one (you can check my recommendations on my resources page)
+It’s not uncommon to find Airbnb with laundry facilities, for example.
+This can be very handy to avoid the incomprehensible coin-operated laundry services in Japan, and the host usually gives you information on how to use the equipment in the house.
+I also saw some Airbnb that provide you a pocket Wi-Fi during your stay which can save you some money, otherwise, you will likely have to rent one (you can check my recommendations on my resources page)